-In addition, an Applicant may be an Eligible Borrower for purposes of a Mortgage Loan only if such Applicant has a current Gross Annual Household Income which does not exceed the limits set forth in the Program Directive and as required by the Tax Code.
-The Authority has established the following current maximum income limits set forth in the Program Directive: \$39,000 for borrowers where one person will occupy the Eligible Property, \$49,300 for borrowers where two persons will occupy the Eligible Property, \$56,695 for borrowers where three or more persons will occupy the Eligible Property.
+In addition, an Applicant may be an Eligible Borrower for purposes of a New Mortgage Loan (but not with respect to a Zero Interest Loan) only if such Applicant has a current Gross Annual Household Income which does not exceed the limits set forth in the Program Directive and as required by the Tax Code.
+The Authority has established the following current maximum income limits set forth in the Program Directive: \$39,000 for borrowers where one person will occupy the Eligible Property, \$49,300 for borrowers where two persons will occupy the Eligible Property.
 Income limits determined by the Authority may be amended by the Authority from time to time without notice to Bondowners.
-For HomeAccess Loans, the Authority has established lower income limits.
-For other Mortgage

-Loans and in certain jurisdictions during the set-aside period, the Authority has established higher income limits, not in excess of area median income for a family of two or less, or 115% of area median income for a family of three or more.
+For other New Mortgage Loans and in certain jurisdictions during the set-aside period, the Authority has established higher income limits, not in excess of area median income for a family of two or less, or 115% of area median income for a family of three or more.